Help, I Love Twins

 Help, I Love Twins (Hilfe, ich liebe Zwillinge) is a 1969 West German comedy film directed by Peter Weck and starring Roy Black, Uschi Glas, and Eddi Arent.

 It was shot around Wörthersee in Austria.

 Synopsis

-A photographer receives an assignment to photography a top film star while she on holiday.
+A budding photographer receives an assignment to photograph a top model while she on holiday.
 Confusingly, however, her twin sister works at the hotel where she is staying.